melvincabatuan/LBYEC2B-hello-c/README.md

 Write a C program that prints the string "Hello, World!".
 The tests are currently failing because we're printing the wrong string.
 Correcting the `printf` will fix the tests.

+### To do
+Edit the hello.c file to prints the string "Hello, World!".